Our talented staff works with dedication and urgency to advance the Foundation’s mission and make a difference in the lives of chordoma patients.

 Director of Operations

-Tammy joined the Chordoma Foundation in spring 2011, impressed with the energy, enthusiasm, and dedication of the staff, board, researchers, medical professionals, and patient community and their proven ability to produce results.
+Tammy joined the Chordoma Foundation in the spring of 2011, impressed with the energy, enthusiasm, and dedication of the staff, board, researchers, medical professionals, and patient community and their proven ability to produce results.
 A graduate of Duke University, she is happy to be back in Durham.
-As the Foundation’s business manager, she oversees various business functions which are key to the Foundation’s success, including accounting, compliance with regulations, coordination with vendors and grant recipients, grant peer-review, and conference planning.
-In addition to a passion for making a difference, Tammy brings to the Foundation over 17 years experience in small-business management, including responsibility for accounting, operations, human resources, customer service, conferences, and executive-level planning.
+As the Foundation’s Director of Operations, she manages business functions key to the Foundation’s success, including finance, regulatory compliance, vendor management, operations, and human resources.
+In addition to a passion for making a difference, Tammy brings to the Foundation over 17 years experience in corporate management, including oversight of finance, marketing, human resources, customer service, conferences, and executive-level planning.
 She is inspired daily by the opportunity to be part of a small group that thinks big.

 Ask me about: Business processes, finances, employment opportunities